bitfieldaudio/OTTO/README.md

 | Ctrl + C    | Lift Tape Selection | Ctrl + V            | Drop Tape Selection |

 # Installation
-The TOP-1 is written in bleeding edge C++17, which gives some problems with dependencies.
+The OTTO is written in bleeding edge C++17, which gives some problems with dependencies.
 First of all, you need a up to date compiler: GCC-7 or clang 5.0 should work.
 The biggest problem is the standard library.
 Currently i think only `libstdc++ 7` has all that we need.
 This will probably change in a few months, as other implementations catch up.

 For Debian/Ubuntu, this should install most of the dependencies:
 ```bash